PYNE-AD/cs207-FinalProject/docs/milestone1.md

 # Background

 Automatic differentiation teaches the computer how to calculate derivatives on its own without relying on the human coder's manual coding of derivatives or on potentially unstable and inaccurate approximations.
-AD breaks down the task of calculating a derivative of any function into a series of more simple elementary operations such as addition, multiplication, powers, natural log, etc.
+AD breaks down the task of calculating a derivative of any function into a series of more simple elementary operations such as addition, multiplication, powers, natural log, etc., whose derivatives we already know.
+We piece together these derivatives using the Chain Rule.

 ### Chain Rule